itsroops/vcf_comp_with_gold_standard/README.md

 2. Please install **git** in the system.

 ## Installation
-The installation process is pretty strightforward and can be achieved easily by the following steps.
+The installation process is pretty straightforward and can be achieved easily by the following steps.
 1. Execute the command `git clone https://github.com/itsroops/vcf_comp_with_gold_standard`
 2. Run the script `sh start_install.sh`.
 This will take care of all the dependencies and will download them.